kedro-org/kedro/docs/source/12_faq/01_faq.md

 ## How can I cite Kedro?

 If you're an academic, Kedro can also help you, for example, as a tool to solve the problem of reproducible research.
-Find our citation reference on [Zenodo](https://zenodo.org/record/4336685).
+Use the "Cite this repository" button on [our repository](https://github.com/quantumblacklabs/kedro) to generate a citation from the [CITATION.cff file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files#about-citation-filesat).

 ## How can I get my question answered?